-- The availability of the resources which will be required to support the research. - Evidence (from applicants for whom English is not their first language) of an acceptable level of proficiency in the use of the English Language, in the form of one of the qualifications on the University's list of acceptable English Language qualifications, available at:
+- The applicant's academic qualifications. - Interviews, admissions tests, written work, portfolio submission or relevant work experience. - References (normally two supportive references are required). - The proposed topic of research: - o Can it be studied to the depth required for the degree? - o Can it be completed within the time limits for the degree? - The availability of a suitable supervisory team for the duration of the research. - The availability of the resources which will be required to support the research. - Evidence (from applicants for whom English is not their first language) of an acceptable level of proficiency in the use of the English Language, in the form of one of the qualifications on the University's list of acceptable English Language qualifications, available at:

-View English Language Requirements Applicants who are non-UK/non-Irish nationals must also satisfy UKVI requirements for English language for visa purposes.
-For further information please visit: View Student visa : English Language Requirements (gov.uk)
+View English Language Requirements

+Applicants who are non-UK/non-Irish nationals must also satisfy UKVI requirements for English language for visa purposes.
+For further information please visit:

+View Student visa: English Language Requirements (gov.uk)